seansfkelley/react-layered-chart/API.md

 #### `ConnectedInteractionCaptureLayer` Props

-This variant of the layer replaces the callbacks with simple `true`/`false` settings to enable different types of gestures.
-The interpreted results are automatically fired as actions on containing `ChartProvider`.
+This variant of the layer removes the `on*` methods, and instead fires actions on a containing `ChartProvider`.

-- `enablePan?`: whether or not to fire events for pan gestures.
-Default `false`.
-- `enableZoom?`: whether or not to fire events for zoom gestures.
-Default `false`.
-- `enableHover?`: whether or not to fire events for hover gestures.
-Default `false`.
-- `enableBrush?`: whether or not to fire events for brush gestures.
-Default `false`.
+- `shouldZoom?`: same as above.
-- `shouldZoom?()`: same as above.
+- `shouldPan?`: same as above.
-- `shouldPan?()`: same as above.
+- `shouldHover?`: same as above.
-- `shouldBrush?()`: same as above.
+- `shouldBrush?`: same as above.
 - `zoomSpeed?`: same as above.

 <hr/>